 Dos Hombres launched just before covid lockdown started, but the brand has found its footing.
-Mixologists love it as much as consumers buying it directly; it has become a bestseller at retail in stores like BevMo.
-Celebrity founders has something to do with it, certainly, but Cranston and Paul are quick to tell you it’s the mezcal that sells itself.
+Mixologists love it as much as consumers do; it has become a bestseller at retail stores like BevMo.
+Celebrity founders have something to do with it, certainly, but Cranston and Paul are quick to tell you it’s the mezcal that sells itself.
 They were picky about the product from the start, losing hope something would meet their quality standards.

 “So we were walking back to the town, heading to our car, and this was our last day of tasting.
 We knew we were leaving the next day.
 We’re going back home.
 And in my head, I’m just thinking, ‘okay, when can we get back here?'”
 Paul recalls, saying he wanted to continue the mission after striking out.
 Then, a kid approaches and invites them to sample juice from another mezcal producer.

 “So, it’s back to the village, we follow this kid and we get to this river bed.
 He’s like, ‘yeah, we have to hike through the rive,'” Paul recalls.
 This is during the rainy season, and they come to a spot where there’s a guy standing on the opposite end of the river looking holding a giant machete.